 Measurement Accountability.
 OKRs give everyone a common basis for accountability, regardless of their work emphasis.
 All work performed by every department, from customer support to engineering, has clearly stated and measurable goals that are visible within the department as well as throughout the company, and all align to overall company goals, each from their own angle.

 Focus and Prioritization.
-The cross-company alignment that’s a necessary part of the OKR process essentially requires that everyone identify the important priorities for that quarter, year or other segment.
+The cross-company alignment that’s a necessary part of the OKR process essentially requires that everyone identifies the important priorities for that quarter, year, or other segment.
 If your company seems to be constantly starting new projects and it isn’t always clear if they’re contributing to forward movement, then OKRs provide a concrete way to get everyone on the same page about what work is actually relevant.

 A Hefty Investment: While you can find many resources out there on how to set up an OKR-based system, they’re not exactly turnkey solutions.
 For this type of business framework to be successful, everyone on the team needs to understand how OKRs work, why they’re being implemented, and how their work is being evaluated.
 That can mean a substantial investment from company leadership to get the full scope of priorities set up and learn how to set achievable OKRs, as well as building in time for trial and error.
 We recently spoke with one company that first implemented OKRs 18 months ago, and still hasn’t fully integrated their usage throughout every team.
 That’s why even proponents of OKRs caution that they may not be optimal for smaller companies or earlier stage startups.

 The Agility Challenge.
 Work environments can change fast, especially in startups.
 The goalposts within an organization can always change, so goals should be at least somewhat malleable and not too rigid.
-In the worst case scenario, you’ll find yourself at the end of the quarter being evaluated toward progress on a now-obsolete goal that was set three months prior.
+In the worst-case scenario, you’ll find yourself at the end of the quarter being evaluated toward progress on a now-obsolete goal that was set three months prior.
 This is, of course, also a challenge with any objective, but because OKRs are much more involved and detailed, change can look “worse” than with normal objectives: “Didn’t we agree (and spend many days) defining the OKRs?
 Why the change then?”
-Some companies set shorter term OKRs, on a monthly basis, to try and combat this – but then dedicating executive team hours each month to OKR planning can turn into a substantial time commitment.
+Some companies set shorter-term OKRs, on a monthly basis, to try and combat this – but then dedicating executive team hours each month to OKR planning can turn into a substantial time commitment.

 Misplaced Priorities.
 Similarly, sticking to something just because you planned on it and documented it can make you blind to new opportunities.
 OKRs can, in this case, be limiting if your bonus and evaluation are based on achieving certain objectives with their specific key results.
 Meanwhile, the company as a whole might have benefited from taking a different approach that wasn’t an original OKR.
 While some suggest not having OKRs for research-focused or experimental departments of the company that need to be more explorative, that can create confusion when if certain parts of the business are evaluated on different standards than others.